A cutting-edge program to rescue flavorful but cosmetically imperfect produce from going to waste on farms and during distribution

 - our chefs, to find creative ways to incorporate the produce into menus.

 Through the Imperfectly Delicious Produce program, we are able to prevent waste in the supply chain and reduce the negative impact it has on our environment while putting money back in the pockets of farmers who need it most.
+In 2016 alone, we saved 2 million pounds of cosmetically challenged and underappreciated fruits and vegetables, such as:

 Learn more about how Bon Appétit is fighting food waste >